office fitout in the boardroom

 Escutcheon

-Ornamental plate that fits around a pipe extending through a wall or floor to hide cut-out hole.
+Ornamental plate that fits around a penetration.

 Estimating